webexone/webexone.github.io/_pages/AgentSupervisorExperience.md

 ---

-- Navigate to CUSTOMER EXPERIENCE > Queue and view your Queue
+- Navigate to CUSTOMER EXPERIENCE > Queue and view the `WebexOne_InboundQueue`
   - Make sure **`Permit Monitoring, Pause/Resume`** are Enabled
     - Make sure that these settings are also enabled at tenant level
   - You can also set the _Recording Pause Duration_.
 This is the maximum duration that an agent can pause the recording